mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

       2010-01-01 01:15:00 1.178   1.175
                       ...   ...     ...

-To retrieve the modeled PWV level for November 14th, 2016:
+To retrieve the modeled PWV level for a specific date or time:

 .. code-block:: python